seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 And by and by out-breasted, that the sense
 Could not be judge between 'em.
 So it far'd
 Good space between these kinsmen; till heavens did
-Make hardly one the winner.--Wear the girlond
+Make hardly one the winner. - Wear the girlond
-With joy that you have won.--For the subdu'd,
+With joy that you have won. - For the subdu'd,
 Give them our present justice, since I know
 Their lives but pinch 'em.
 Let it here be done.
 The scene's not for our seeing, go we hence,
-Right joyful, with some sorrow.--Arm your prize,
+Right joyful, with some sorrow. - Arm your prize,
-I know you will not loose her.--Hippolyta,
+I know you will not loose her. - Hippolyta,
 I see one eye of yours conceives a tear,
-The which it will deliver.
+The which it will deliver. /

 **Emilia**
 / Is this winning?